danfrz/PLEBTracker/README.md

 With this program, like other trackers, you can compose music (.plb modules) and listen to them.
 All of the sounds produced in this tracker are synthesized, meaning there are no samples.

+If anyone is having trouble installing or compiling I'd be happy to hear about it!
+Make an issue or email me.

 ## Requirements
 In order to run and build PLEBTracker the following programs and libraries are required.